DomanskiFilip/Website-Game-Project/README.md

 # Website Game Project

-this is a platforming game with leaderboard and user registration and login
+this is a platforming game with leaderboard, user registration and login

 the game was a university project coded in pure HTML CSS Javascript as required